-about the kind of care you want, even if you don't make choices in this section.
 You are not required to complete this part of the document.

-To complete this part: Initial or check the box beside the one statement you agree with.
+To complete this part:

+Initial or check the box beside the one statement you agree with.
 You may add other specific care instructions on page 7.

 1. Treatments that may prolong life if I am in this situation.

-If I am sick or injured and my doctors believe there is little chance I will recover the ability to know who I am, who my family and friends are, or where I am, this is my choice: I want to refuse or stop all treatments.
-Some examples are a machine that breathes for me (respirator/ventilator), feeding tubes, blood products, antibiotics, or fluids given to me through an I treatments for chronic medical conditions, or other medications.
+If I am sick or injured and my doctors believe there is little chance I will recover the ability to know who I am, who my family and friends are, or where I am, this is my choice:

+I want to refuse or stop all treatments.
+Some examples are a machine that breathes for me (respirator/ventilator), feeding tubes, blood products, antibiotics, or fluids given to me through an IV, treatments for chronic medical conditions, or other medications.

 I want to receive all treatments to keep me alive, unless my doctor determines the treatments would harm me more than help me.

 With either choice, I understand I will be kept clean and comfortable.
 I will continue to receive pain and comfort medicines, and food and fluids by mouth if I can swallow safely.

 2. Cardiopulmonary resuscitation (CPR).

 Based on my current health, this is my choice about CPR if my heart or breathing stops.

-I want CPR attempted unless my doctor determines: I have a medical condition and no reasonable chance of survival with CPR, OR OR CPR would harm me more than help me.
+I want CPR attempted unless my doctor determines:

+- I have a medical condition and no reasonable chance of survival with CPR, OR - CPR would harm me more than help me.

 I do not want CPR.
 Let me die a natural death.

-If you do not want emergency personnel to give you CPR, you will need to talk to your doctor about other
+If you do not want emergency personnel to give you CPR, you will need to talk to your doctor about other documents you need.

+Advance Care Planning & Advance Directive by the Wisconsin Medical Society

-Specific care instructions to meet my goals and preferences in certain situations: Comfort preferences: These things are important to me for comfort (for example, favorite music, warm blankets, best positioning in bed).
+Specific care instructions to meet my goals and preferences in certain situations:

+Comfort preferences: These things are important to me for comfort (for example, favorite music, warm blankets, best positioning in bed).

 Including others when making decisions about my care: (If there is time, try to include these people in my care decisions.)

 If I am near death and cannot communicate, I want to give my friends and family these personal messages:

 If I am near death, things I would want: (For example, favorite music, rituals, dim lighting, a visit from the hospital chaplain or someone from my faith community.)

-To complete this part: Initial or check the box beside the statement you agree with.
-After my death, these are some of my preferences: Donation of my organs or tissue (anatomical gifts) Examples of organs are kidney, liver, heart, and lungs.
+To complete this part:

+Initial or check the box beside the statement you agree with.

+After my death, these are some of my preferences:

+Donation of my organs or tissue (anatomical gifts)

+Examples of organs are kidney, liver, heart, and lungs.
 Examples of tissue are eyes, skin, bones, and heart valves.
-A. I do not wish to donate any part of my body.

 B. After I die, I wish to donate any parts of my body that may help others.

-C. After I die, I wish to donate only these organs and tissue:
+C. After I die, I wish to donate only these organs and tissue: \\\\\\

+ALL 3 DATES MUST MATCH